splewis/get5/documentation/docs/configuration.md

 ### Match/State Substitutes {: #state-substitutes }

 Various configuration parameters, such as the file format parameters or the `get5_hostname_format` option, take placeholder strings that will be replaced by meaningful values when printed.
+Note that these are **case-sensitive**, so `{Mapname}` would not work.

 ####`{TIME}` {: #tag-time}
 :   The current time, determined by [`get5_time_format`](#get5_time_format).